swandyr/brztek/README.md

 - `learned` : list of all commands saved using `$learn`
 - `bigrig` : show the current that is playing on BigRig FM
 - `yt <search>` : Send the first Youtube video of the search query
-- `set_color` : Gives your username the same color as your banner
+- `setcolor <color>` : Set a color to your username (via a specific role), use banner color as default

 ### Levels
 - `rank` : show user's rank card